 But even with organic materials, there are some caution areas and concerns.
 What if wool is sourced by being reckless about animal welfare?
 What if the cotton that’s inside a natural mattress is actually coming after going through pesticides?
 What if the Bamboo is harming a forest so that it can be stuffed inside a mattress?

 There are other downsides too.
-Organic material in current market does come at a higher price point as there is lesser demand for it, adds Panchami Mistry, Associate Professor Fashion Design Department, National Institute of Fashion Technology “But if the demand and supply for the same increase then the price shall become much more affordable for everyone.
+Organic material in the current market does come at a higher price point as there is lesser demand for it, adds Panchami Mistry, Associate Professor Fashion Design Department, National Institute of Fashion Technology “But if the demand and supply for the same increase then the price shall become much more affordable for everyone.
 Talking of environmental effects, organic materials are better for the forests and animals as they do not create any negative impact and can easily degrade into soil post-use.
-Any synthetic material, when consumed by animals or buried into the earth will lead to issues of health for that entity and in long term causes many more issues.”
+Any synthetic material, when consumed by animals or buried into the earth will lead to issues of health for that entity and in the long term causes many more issues.”

 Hybrid Mattress as an alternative

 Hybrid mattresses use materials which are intended to provide comfort to the sleeper.
 As Sleep Foundation puts it, the comfort system of a hybrid can be made with numerous layers and combinations of materials.
-Pocketed micro-coils can be used for a coilon-coil construction.
+Pocketed micro-coils can be used for coil-on-coil construction.
 Memory foam, polyfoam, latex, and textile fabrics can all be employed as well.
 Hybrids can vary significantly, reflecting the enormous number of ways that a comfort system can be constructed.
 Most hybrids utilize more than one of these materials to generate a multi-faceted feel that can cushion the body without losing bounce or edge support from the underlying coils.
-Additionally, many hybrids are offered with a choice of firmness levels, letting customers elect the feel that best suits their preferences.
+Additionally, many hybrids are offered a choice of firmness levels, letting customers elect the feel that best suits their preferences.